 Timing matters, too.
 If you’d rather not be surrounded by kids, avoid summer and holiday cruises, when a third of passengers can be children.
 Three-night cruises to warm-weather destinations like Mexico and the Caribbean tend to attract 20-somethings looking for a party, but shorter cruises in Europe and Asia won’t have the same wild vibe.

 You Opt for Price Over Weather

 It’s tempting to cruise the Caribbean between September and early December since the prices are so low.
-They’re that way for a reason—it’s hurricane season and you’re all but guaranteed to get poured on.
+They’re that way for a reason—it’s hurricane season, and there’s a decent chance you’ll get poured on.
 Fares to Europe are similarly enticing during winter, but you’ll have to endure cold weather and rough seas.

 As for cruising Alaska, if you book for two alluringly affordable months—May and September—come prepared for snow and mud, and be willing to do your excursions in strong rain.

 You Dine Recklessly

 Cruises are notorious for offering food that sickens travelers.
 In fact, a common first question doctors have for gastroenteritis patients is: “Did you eat at a buffet?”
 That’s because if you consume food that’s been left out too long, or lingered over by too many people, you could be on a date with the norovirus.